Video CRO: 6 Tips for Using Video to Boost Conversions [Guest Post]

 This is the point at which someone has decided to give your product a whirl, but they’re still likely somewhat unsure of the value.
 They’re confused as to how to use it, while they’re simultaneously excited to get going.

-In this example, video was used to clarify.
+In this example, the video was used to clarify.
 It provides a simple and clear product walkthrough.

 But as we discussed before, video can be used to win hearts as well as minds.
 A great example comes from Segment, who embedded a GIF of their team celebrating your recent decision to use their product.